shellraiser/Confluence-Sync/README.md

 ## Dependencies

 Do not run under root account.
-Script assumes you have already setup an ssh key to the staging from prod and have configured your server to not ask for mysql password
+Script assumes you have already setup an ssh key to the staging from prod and have configured your server to not ask for mysql password.
+All folders on staging/dev should be created before you run the script for the first time.

 ## Description